DiandreRuiz/advanced-react-ecommerce/README.md

 - **Cart Management**: View, update quantities, and remove items from the shopping cart
 - **Persistent Storage**: Shopping cart data persists across browser sessions using sessionStorage
 - **Real-time Updates**: Dynamic calculation and display of total items and total price
-- **Checkout**: Simulated checkout process that clears the cart and provides visual feedback
+- **Checkout**: Place orders that are stored in Firestore, with cart clearing and visual feedback

+### Order Management
+- **Order Creation**: Orders are automatically created in Firestore when users checkout
+- **Order History**: View a complete list of all previous orders
+- **Order Details**: Click on individual orders to view full details including products, quantities, totals, and creation date
+- **User-Specific Orders**: Orders are filtered to show only the current user's order history

 ## 🛠️ Tech Stack